 Tuna Fish Eulogy by Lindsay Price

 This play is written in the ladder play format.
-Actors read their lines from the top to the bottom of a page instead of left to right.
-Excellent choral opportunities!
+Actors read their lines in vertical columns for fuller choral work.

 Have You Heard? by Krista Boehnert